ZhengdongWang/probius_zero/README.md

 </p>

 This implementation currently has action type and location heads.
 This is a simplified version of the full AlphaStar architecture, which employs delay, queue, selected units, and target unit heads.

+The AR IMPALA agent attempts to solve the pylon construction task.
+It is limited to the actions no operation, build Probe, and build pylon.
+The reward is defined as the number of pylons constructed at the end of the game.
+To speed up training, the game steps and step multipiler are shortened such that the agent can only build seven pylons per game.

 ## Code structure